boazsegev/plezi-website/docs/guides/templates.html.md

 As you can see in the example above, Plezi supports Proc routes as well as Class controller routes.

 Please notice that there are some differences between the two.
-Proc routes less friedly, but plenty powerful and are great for custom 404 error handling.
+Proc routes are less friendly, but plenty powerful and are great for custom 404 error handling.

 ## OAuth2 and other Helpers

 Plezi has a few helpers that help with common tasks.

-For instance, Plezi has a built in controller that allows you to add social authentication using Google, Facebook and and other OAuth2 authentication service.
+For instance, Plezi has a built in controller that allows you to add social authentication using Google, FaceBook and and other OAuth2 authentication service.
 For example:

 ```ruby